Francis1998/medagent-core/docs/PERFORMANCE.md

-# Performance Tuning For Audit
+# Performance Tuning For Reasoning

-*medagent-core — 2024-01-26*
+*medagent-core — 2024-08-24*

 ## Overview

-This guide covers performance tuning for audit for the `medagent-core` project.
+This guide covers performance tuning for reasoning for the `medagent-core` project.

 ## Prerequisites